 Though background artists (also known as environment artists) are not always recognized, they play an essential role in the animation process.
 Their job is exactly how it sounds — they design the scenery and background that the animation happens around or on top of.
 They determine which backgrounds need to be drawn, create detailed backgrounds, and collaborate with other animators to make sure things line up appropriately.
 Consequently, it is also essential for background artists to have a design eye and keen attention to detail.

 Background designers have keen attention to detail and knowledge of environments, as well as good drawing skills.
-Experience with architecture and animation is also needed in this role.
+Relevant experience with architecture and animation is also required for this position.
 The median salary for this role is $98,800 USD a year.